0xPARC/0xparc-intro-book/src/intro.typ

   caption: [Expectations vs. reality.]
 )

+#todo[Aard suggests deleting the figure, it's cute but Aard isn't sure about the message]

 When we think about how to use programmable cryptography we need to be creative.
 As an example, what can you do with a zkSNARK?